htcfreek/SimpleLapsGui/README.md

 **Does the script version contains viruses?
 It is reported on "virustotal.com".**

 No it doesn't.
 Unfortunately some scanners are triggered by PowerShell scripts in a zip file.
 (Feel free to report the download / script as false positive to the manufacturer of your scanner.)

+**Why is there a copilopt-workspace directory?
+Have you used AI like copilot?**

+This folder conatins a configuration file that disallows GitHub Copilot to create Issue comments and Pull Requests.

+> [!NOTE]
+> This tool is developed by me and not by any AI.
+There was no AI used to create code that is written in this script.

 **Can you support Windows Server 2016?**